-These two original classroom buildings, are perhaps the most visible on campus, and were constructed in 1959 with each having 68,600 square feet of space on four levels.
+These two original classroom buildings, are perhaps the most visible on campus and were constructed in 1959 with each having 68,600 square feet of space on four levels.
 Connected to the Monteith building is the 4,000 square foot Schenker Lecture Hall.
 These two buildings are the most heavily used classroom facilities on the Storrs campus.
 They also contain offices for many of the departments within the College of Liberal Arts and Sciences.
 It was anticipated within the UCONN 2000 program that these buildings would be renovated; however, the University could not take critically important existing classroom space off-line.
 The current project includes the construction of two new classroom and departmental office buildings.

 The West Building, on the site of the former Pharmacy Building, consisting primarily of classrooms and auditoria, was completed in summer 2011 and opened for the fall academic session.
-The East building, on the site of the former UConn Co-op, will contain departmental offices and classrooms.
-Construction began in September 2010 and all underground utilities and structural steel installations are complete.
-Internal systems and the exterior envelope are in process with an anticipated completion date of summer 2012.
+The East building (aka Oak Hall), on the site of the former UConn Co-op, will contain departmental offices and classrooms.
+Construction began in September 2010.
+With the exterior envelope nearly complete and mechanical, electrical and internal finishes in process, the University expects to occupy the building in fall 2012.